alxfed/alxfed.github.io/_posts/2024-04-29-Depersonalization-of-ideas.markdown

 date:   2024-04-29  5:57 am
 categories: blog posts
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;Congratulations!
 In case you didn't notice, we are living in an absolutely new World where reading a text authored by a human or hearing his/her speech is _not_ the only way to consume his or her ideas.
 We now have a 'retelling machine' that can explain the ideas that it 'knows' in its own words.
-Of course if the words are different... or _absolutely_ different this is a 'derivative work' and it will cost an arm and a leg to prove that it violates 'copyright'.
+Of course if the words are different... or _absolutely_ different... or even _intentionally absolutely different_... this can be called a 'derivative work' of sorts but it would cost an arm and a leg to prove that it violates 'copyright'.
 Moreover, in general, would you like to live in a world where armies of lawyers are profiting from court hearings like that?
 I don't.

 Later.